akullpp/akGulp/README.md

 You shouldn't in an ideal world were you could do everything as you please and move on to [webpack](https://webpack.github.io/) and so on.
 However in enterprise environments there are often restrictions (e.g. downloading binaries on your build server), other requirements (e.g. stability and documentation) or your colleagues are just not up to the churn.

-If you look at other gulp modules, you will find them often to be convoluted and to be showcases of what you could do if you push the limits.
+If you look at other Gulp modules, you will find them often to be convoluted and to be showcases of what you could do if you push the limits.

 This module aims to be different: Basic, conservative and documented.